Botomy/Botomy/botomy-wiki/docs/getting-started/quickstart-tutorial.md

 You will see your character attacking while moving.

 :::tip
 Try other combat mechanics like "shield", and "dash".
-See more here [Basic Gameplay](/docs/game-play/basic-gameplay)
+See more here [How to Play](/docs/gameplay/how-to-play)
 :::

 :::tip